MTCL1

-SOGA2, also known as Suppressor of glucose autophagy associated 2 or CCDC165, is a protein that in humans is encoded by the SOGA2 gene.
+Microtubule cross-linking factor 1, also known as Suppressor of glucose autophagy associated 2, is a protein that in humans is encoded by the MTCL1 gene (previously SOGA2, CCDC165, or KIAA0802).

 SOGA2 has two human paralogs, SOGA1 and SOGA3.

 In humans, the gene coding sequence is 151,349 base pairs long, with an mRNA of 6092 base pairs, and a protein sequence of 1586 amino acids.
 The SOGA2 gene is conserved in gorilla, baboon, galago, rat, mouse, cat, and more.
 There is distant conservation seen in organisms such as zebra finches and anoles.

 SOGA2 is ubiquitously expressed in humans, with especially high expression in brain (especially the cerebellum and hippocampus), colon, pituitary gland, small intestine, spinal cord, testis and fetal brain.

 Gene

 Locus

 The SOGA2 gene is located from 8717369 - 8832775 on the short arm of chromosome 18 (18p11.22).

 Homology and Evolution

 Paralogs

 There are two main paralogs to SOGA2: human protein SOGA1 and human protein SOGA3.
 SOGA1 has been shown to be involved in suppression of glucose by autophagy.
 The rate at which orthologs diverge from SOGA2 human(measured by % identity) places the approximate duplication event of SOGA1 from SOGA2 at ~254.1 MYA and the duplication event of SOGA3 from SOGA2 ~329.1 MYA.